 Grant Me Hope

-We are a marketing initiative to find older foster children adoptive homes before they term out of the system.
+We are a marketing initiative to find older foster children adoptive homes before they age out of the foster care system.
 We are a collaboration of businesses, MARE (Michigan Adoption Resource Exchange), Michigan Department of Human Services, and Fusion Graphic Consultants.